 Radiopharmaceuticals belong to a class of medications that are considered systemic radiation therapies.
 These medications contain radioactive substances that help alleviate bone pain when cancer metastasizes (or spreads) to the bones.
 The most common radiopharmaceuticals used in the treatment of prostate cancer-related bone pain include Strontium-89 (MetastronTM), Samarium-153 (Quadramet®), and Radium-223 (Xofigo®).
 These drugs are typically given as intravenous (IV) injections.
-Radiopharmaceuticals are typically indicated for individuals with prostate cancer that has metastasized to the bones and has accompanying pain.
+Radiopharmaceuticals are typically used for individuals with prostate cancer that has metastasized to the bones and has accompanying pain.
 Radium-223 may be used for patients with castrate-resistant prostate cancer (prostate cancer that is not responding to treatment to lower the body’s level of testosterone) that has spread (metastasized) only to the bones and is causing symptoms, and has not spread to other areas of the body.
 Radium-223 may be a part of a patient's prostate cancer treatment to help them live longer, as opposed to only helping to relieve pain.
 It may be necessary to remain in the hospital for one to two days post-treatment with a radiopharmaceutical.

 Radiopharmaceuticals may be used in addition to other treatment options, including external beam radiation.
 Individuals taking radiopharmaceuticals should be monitored for decreases in blood cell counts, however, these counts should return to normal after treatment.
 Individuals taking radiopharmaceuticals should also be counseled on the proper safety guidelines to follow for themselves and others they are in immediate contact with.1-3

 The active ingredient in radiopharmaceuticals is the radioactive element present in each medication that will decay and target cancer cells.